 God's freedom in time helps us to understand how He knew that hundreds of prophecies would be fulfilled in Jesus.
 Those things all happened in time when time began.
 He saw all of His creation work when He began that work.

-His creation work includes His
+work includes His

 new creation work